PowerAruba/PowerArubaSW/README.md

 # Issue

 ## Unable to connect
+if you use `Connect-ArubaSW` and get `Unable to Connect (certificate)`

+The issue coming from use Self-Signed or Expired Certificate for switch management Try to connect using `Connect-ArubaSW -SkipCertificateCheck`

 if you use `Connect-ArubaSW` and get `Unable to Connect`

 Check if the HTTPS is enable on the switch